Biocompatibles

-Biocompatibles International plc is a medical technology company in the field of drug-device combination products.
+Biocompatibles International plc was a medical technology company in the field of drug-device combination products.
 It was acquired by BTG plc in 2010, which was, in turn, acquired by Boston Scientific in 2019.

-Approved oncology products are supplied and marketed from facilities in Farnham, Surrey, UK and Oxford, Connecticut.
+Approved oncology products were supplied and marketed from facilities in Farnham, Surrey, UK and Oxford, Connecticut.

-Products include drug-eluting bead products that are used in more than 35 countries for the treatment of primary liver cancer (HCC), liver metastases from colorectal cancer and other cancers.
-The company supplies and markets brachytherapy products (radiation-delivering seeds) that are used to treat prostate cancer.
+Products included drug-eluting bead products that are used in more than 35 countries for the treatment of primary liver cancer (HCC), liver metastases from colorectal cancer and other cancers.
+The company supplied and marketed brachytherapy products (radiation-delivering seeds) that are used to treat prostate cancer.

-Its UK research and development facilities are engaged in licensing and in new product development based on the company's core drug delivery technologies in the treatment of cancers.
+Its UK research and development facilities were engaged in licensing and in new product development based on the company's core drug delivery technologies in the treatment of cancers.

-Its Cellmed unit in Alzenau, Germany, is developing a drug-eluting bead product for the treatment of stroke based on proprietary stem cell technology.
-Cellmed is also developing a GLP-1 analogue for the treatment of diabetes and obesity partnered with AstraZeneca.
+Its Cellmed unit in Alzenau, Germany, was developing a drug-eluting bead product for the treatment of stroke based on proprietary stem cell technology.
+Cellmed was also developing a GLP-1 analogue for the treatment of diabetes and obesity partnered with AstraZeneca.

-Biocompatibles has collaborative agreements with Bayer HealthCare Pharmaceuticals Inc., Medtronic Inc. and Merz Pharma.
+Biocompatibles had collaborative agreements with Bayer HealthCare Pharmaceuticals Inc., Medtronic Inc. and Merz Pharma.